Baby boomers still get high, but their drug of choice is different.

 Let’s take a look at the shocking statistics

 - The vast majority of Americans age 50+ (85%) say they have taken a prescription drug in the past five years, and three-fourths (76%) say they are currently taking at least one prescription drug on a regular basis.

 - Women (79%) are somewhat more likely to say they are taking a prescription drug than men (71%).

 - Americans age 65+ (87%) are even more likely to say they take a prescription drug on a regular basis than those between the ages of 50-64 years (67%).

 - Those who say they are currently taking prescription drugs regularly say they take on average four different prescriptions drugs daily.

-Cannibis, the popular weed of the 60s, remains high on the list of ways to get high, albeit not as popular as prescription drugs.
+Although cannibis, the popular weed of the 60s, is not as popular as prescription drugs, it remains high on the list of ways for boomers to get high.

-According to SAMHSA, Substance Abuse and Mental Health Services Administration, over 3 million adults over 50 have smoked (illicit) pot at some time in the last year.
-(I am still pondering how the study was conducted, as answering in the affirmative could render one in prison.)
+According to SAMHSA, Substance Abuse and Mental Health Services Administration, over 3 million adults over 50 have smoked illegal pot at some time in the last year.
+(How they gather this information is a question I’m still pondering, as answering in the affirmative could render you in prison.)